Understanding the Mind

 Let's take a few of what I think are the most important of those to recognize and understand and look at them more closely here.

 Filtering is when our brains "filter" negative and positive aspects about our selves and/or our situations in life.
 It is one of the many ways our brains can form the kind of "selective biases" we looked at earlier in this piece.
 In cases of depression and anxiety, often what our brains are doing is filtering out positive aspects and "seeing" too much negative in our selves and in our lives.
 If our brains do this too much, it will create a distorted reality in quite a literal sense.

 Polarized or Black and White Thinking

 This is the tendency to see things at extreme ends, to see things in either "black" or "white", in either/or frameworks.
-It's either a success or a failure, beautiful or ugly, attractive or repulsive and so on.
-It is a tendency to not to be able to see things along a gradient or a spectrum, to not be able to see the many shades between black and white.
+Things are either a success or a failure, beautiful or ugly, attractive or repulsive and so on.
+There is a difficulty in being able to see things along a gradient or a spectrum, to not be able to see the many shades between black and white.
 Things go a little wrong and we "suck" or are "stupid".
 While perfectionist thinking is a bit of a different kettle of fish, it will play a role in this distorted form of thinking.

 Jumping to Conclusions